Guide written by:

 Traditional wash basins

-There are several varieties of traditional-style wash basins including wall-mounted, built-in and pedestal basins.
+There are several varieties of traditional-style wash basins including wall-mounted and pedestal basins.

 Wall-mounted wash basins are installed against a bathroom wall at the height of your choice.
 These sinks are designed to be attractive and easy to clean.
 They also take up less room than other models and can be easily accessed by anyone with reduced mobility.
 As these basins are hung from the wall, it is essential to choose the correct wall anchors.